T-Pau/Anykey/README.md

 If the computer has controller ports, the lower window shows the state of connected joysticks.

-To test other controller types or joystick adapters, please use the companion program [Joyride](https://github.com/T-Pau/Joyride) (currently only available on C64).
+To test other controller types or joystick adapters, please use the companion program [Joyride](https://github.com/T-Pau/Joyride) (currently only available on C64 and C128).

 ## Using Anykey